CenturyLink (CTL) Q3 2017 Results - Earnings Call Transcript

 Timothy Horan - Oppenheimer & Co., Inc.

 And sorry, lastly, on the broadband side, the cable companies have been very good about just upgrading customer speeds annually or every other year.
-Do you have a (01:02:50) percentage of customers or customers below 20 megs, can you upgrade a lot of them voluntarily to 20 megs or are these just customers in areas that can't get 20 megs?
+Your percentage of customers or customers below 20 megs, can you upgrade a lot of them voluntarily to 20 megs or are these just customers in areas that can't get 20 megs?

 Glen F. Post - CenturyLink, Inc.